numbat-metrics/numbat-emitter/README.md

 var e3 = { name: 'heartbeat', ttl: 30000 };
 ```

+## TODO

+* Backlog should be capped at a configurable size so you don't explode memory if your collector is down.

 ## Contributing

 Sure!
 Write tests with [Lab](https://www.npmjs.org/package/lab) & [must](https://www.npmjs.org/package/must).
 Use BSD/Allman bracing or I will stare at you funny and not take your pull request.